NateLapak/Chesscanada/README.md

   <br/>
 Databse: Flask sql alchemy
   <br/>
-Will be deployed and hosted on Netfily, domain name registered on Google Domains.
+Will be deployed using Netifly and Heroku, domain name registered through Google Domains.
 </p>